Sherry Strain, PhD

 About

-Originally from Texas, Dr. Sherry Strain came to Keystone College in the fall of 1988 as the Director of Theatre.
+Originally from Texas, Dr. Sherry S. Strain came to Keystone College in the fall of 1988 as the Director of Theatre.
+When Keystone College became a baccalaureate institution, Dr. Strain and her colleague Jane Honchell developed the Bachelor of Arts in Communication Arts program.
 After promotion to Assistant Professor, Associate Professor, and Professor, she stepped out of the faculty to work directly for the President as the Senior Director of Institutional Effectiveness for three years.
-When Dr. Strain returned to the faculty, she focused on Communications and is currently the Department Chair for Communication, Arts, and Humanities.
-In addition, she currently serves as the Chair of Faculty Senate and Chair of the Institutional Review Board.
+When Dr. Strain returned to the faculty, she focused on Communications.
+She served for several years as the Chair of the Department of Communications, Art, and Humanities and as the Chair of the Faculty Senate.
+She currently serves as the Chair of the Institutional Review Board which protects human subjects in student and faculty research projects.
+As the longest-serving full time faculty member, she is also the College Marshall.

 Education – Degrees & Certifications